 Where there is no doctor - originally written in the 1970s - translated into around 100 languages - and chapters available to download as pdf from : http://hesperian.org/books-and-resources/

-A useful organisation is Interhealth - they have centres in London and in Nairobi and have a wealth of experience and information about health, family life and emotional well being.
+A useful organisation is Thrive-Worldwide - they have a wealth of experience and information about health, family life and emotional well being.
 They also provide a range of training.
-See: https://www.interhealthworldwide.org/
+See: https://www.thrive-worldwide.org/

 A classic on missionary stress is Marjorie Foyle's book: Honourably wounded.
 Stress among Christian workers